helpdeskpos@hudsonbroker.in

 Safety net: Covid-19 cases up, check if policy covers at-home care

-The resurgence of Covid-19 has reignited fears of infection and the financial burden of medical treatment.
-The importance of assessing one’s health insurance coverage and financial preparedness can’t be overstated.
+Sum insured must be adequate, include consumables like PPE kits – The resurgence of Covid-19 has reignited fears of infection and the financial burden of medical treatment.
+The importance of assessing one’s health insurance policy covers and financial preparedness can’t be overstated.

-The previous waves offer a few lessons.
+Inadequate coverage – The previous waves offer a few lessons.
 “Medical costs tend to shoot up in a crisis.
 During Covid, hospitalisation was two-three times more expensive than normal.
 The frequency of hospitalisation also rose,” says Kapil Mehta, co-founder, SecureNow.
 Many either did not have health insurance or had policies with insufficient sum insured, which was inadequate to meet the expenses of multiple hospitalisations.

 Many also had disease-specific plans.
 “It is better to have a comprehensive health insurance plan rather than a disease-specific one.
 We don’t know the nature of the next pandemic.
 Broader covers offer more security,” says Mehta.

-Even those who had comprehensive policies discovered that they did not cover many Covid-related expenses.
+Expenses not covered – Even those who had comprehensive policies discovered that they did not cover many Covid-related expenses.
 They had to pay for them out of their own pockets.
 “Many policies offered limited coverage for at-home (domiciliary) treatment.
 Many also offered inadequate coverage for personal protective equipment (PPE),” says Rahul M Mishra, co-founder & director, Policy Ensure.

 He adds that many policies had co-payment requirements and high deductibles, which again translated into out-of-pocket expenses (OOPE).

-Check if your health policy will pay for these expenses.
+Fill in gaps – Check if your health policy will pay for these expenses.
 If not, port to a better policy or fill in the gaps with riders.

-“Your policy should provide comprehensive coverage, which includes hospitalisation, day care procedures, domiciliary hospitalisation, and treatment of common critical illnesses,” says Naval Goel, chief executive officer (CEO) and founder, PolicyX.
+“Your policy covers should provide comprehensive coverage, which includes hospitalisation, day care procedures, domiciliary hospitalisation, and treatment of common critical illnesses,” says Naval Goel, chief executive officer (CEO) and founder, PolicyX.

 He adds that the policy should offer the option to increase the sum insured and pay a no-claim bonus.